South Korea raises alert with North to 'vital threat'

 The threats follow tough new UN sanctions imposed on North Korea last month after its third nuclear test.

-Separately, an initial investigation by the South into a major cyber attack last month that affected a number of banks and broadcasters has said the North is to blame.'Any time now'
+Separately, an initial investigation by the South into a major cyber attack last month that affected a number of banks and broadcasters has said the North is to blame.

 North Korea is believed to have completed preparations for a missile launch after it moved two Musudan missiles to its east coast, Yonhap news agency says.